Agreement sets out the next phase of CSRD

 • an EU branch with net turnover above €200 million in the preceding financial year.

-In the interim, the Omnibus agreement allows member states to exempt entities with less than €450 million in net turnover and fewer than 1,000 employees (on a consolidated basis, where relevant) from reporting obligations for financial years starting between 1 January 2025 and 31 December 2026.
-Each member state will determine how this exemption applies in practice.iv
+The Omnibus directive allows member states to exempt entities with less than €450 million in net turnover and fewer than 1,000 employees (on a consolidated basis, where relevant) from reporting obligations for financial years starting between 1 January 2025 and 31 December 2026.
+Each member state will determine how this exemption applies in practice.[iv]

-The provisional agreement also introduces a new scope exclusion for parents of groups defined as ‘financial holding undertakings’.
+The directive also introduces a new scope exclusion for parents of groups defined as ‘financial holding undertakings’.
 These undertakings may choose whether to include or omit consolidated sustainability information.
-The Omnibus agreement states that the exemption is only applicable where the undertaking has “diverse holdings, namely in undertakings whose business models and operations are independent of each other”.
+The Omnibus directive states that the exemption is only applicable where the undertaking has “diverse holdings, namely in undertakings whose business models and operations are independent of each other".

 Who reports, and when, under the provisional agreement